Po (lateral thinking)

 Po is a word that precedes and signals a provocation.
 A provocation is an idea which moves thinking forward to a new place from where new ideas or solutions may be found.
+Po is also an interjection, aimed at obtaining further clarifications without agreeing or disagreeing.

 Etymology

-The term po was created by Edward de Bono as part of a lateral thinking technique to suggest forward movement, that is, making a statement and seeing where it leads to.
-It is an extraction from words such as hypothesis, suppose, possible and poetry, all of which indicate forward movement and contain the syllable "po."
+The term po was first created by Edward de Bono as part of a lateral thinking technique to suggest forward movement, that is, making a statement and seeing where it leads to.
+It is an extraction from words such as hypothesis, suppose, possible and poetry, all of which supposedly indicate forward movement and contain the syllable "po."
 Po can be taken to refer to any of the following: provoking operation, provocative operation or provocation operation.

-Also, in Maori, the word "po" refers to the original chaotic state of formlessness, from which evolution occurred.
+Additionally, in Maori, the word "po" refers to the original chaotic state of formlessness, from which evolution occurred.
 Edward de Bono argues that this context as well applies to the term.

 Usage

 Initiating a proposal

 For example, in response to "sales are dropping off because our product is perceived as old fashioned":